Alphacam 2017 R2

 Tabbed Style Dialogs

-Tabbed style dialogs have been introduced, and all strategies have Extents visualization of the area to be cut with dynamic cut directions and start positions.
+Tabbed style dialogs have been introduced, and all strategies have Extents visualisation of the area to be cut with dynamic cut directions and start positions.

 Stone | Surfaces & Solids Cutting